Polterino/polterino.github.io/README.md

 ## Example

-Here is an example of a properly formatted JSON file for a course named "Geography":
+Here is an example of a properly formatted JSON file:
 ```json
 [
     {